mlir-school/mlir-school.github.io/logistics.md

 Lunch and dinner is catered for all attendees.

 If you stay in accommodation, there is additional breakfast available at the Garden Restaurant.

+### Some good restaurants

+Restaurants we like:

+* West Hub @ 11:50 - The Champion Of Our Hearts <3
+* Pizza Pilgrims - the go-to destination for lab meals, and described by Luisa as the closest to Italian pizza that she's had in the UK.
+Right in the centre of town on Market Sq.
+* Yori - decent Korean BBQ, but not as good as the one in Edinburgh :( Nice central location in town
+* Sala Thong - very good Thai food, with an iced tea that Mathieu believes is the best drink ever (and no-one else likes).
+Slighly more out of the way, down by Darwin, but still easy to get to from town/the lab
+* Efes - delicious Turkish place behind Christ's (and an old undergrad haunt of Sasha's).
+Very juicy meat (I recommend the mixed kebab for meat eaters but be warned that it is a lot of food).
+* Little Petra - Jordanian food, well-known to be one of the absolute best places to eat in Cambridge.
+Delicious but hard to get a table (going slightly early works wonders).
+They also do very good mango milkshakes
+* Bread and Meat - small place near Market Square that does incredible sandwiches (as well as extremely good milkshakes).
+Pretty expensive for sandwiches but they're delicious enough to be worth it.
+Honey soy chicken is a common favourite, but they're all pretty good.
+Potato wedges are disappointing though, don't bother.
+* The W - bar & restaurant right across the road from the lab (inside the West Hub).
+It's a bit pricey, but the food is decent and it's convenient for dinner if you're working late at the lab.
+* [Your Dumplings](https://maps.app.goo.gl/p5Q2YWRccCwMDFt77): Dumplings on King Street (Mathieu thinks they're too expensive)
+* Carlos BBQ - cheap but very good wraps and grill on Mill Road.
+Halloumi wrap is excellent.
+* [Butch Annie's](https://maps.app.goo.gl/QD1H7VfHuwoPw6PJ6): Best burgers in Cambridge (until proven wrong).
+* [Moana Poke Bowls](https://maps.app.goo.gl/isqZ4UzmCFa1TGee9): Healthy (and tasty) poke bowls.
+* [Bedouin](https://www.bedouin-cambridge.com/): North African food.
+Always full, so make a reservation in advance.
+* [Dishoom](https://www.permitroom.co.uk/locations/cambridge/): Really good Indian food - the crispy spinach chaat and the black daal are really good.